-Supermicro was made aware of this report and has since published support information on their IPMI page – Best Practices for managing servers with IPMI features enabled in Datacentres – advising customers to not connect server’s IPMI interfaces to the Internet.
-It also suggested changing default passwords on the BMC and taking other precautious to make the type of attacks described by Bonkoski more difficult.
+Supermicro was made aware of this report and has since published support information on their IPMI page – Best Practices for managing servers with IPMI features enabled in Datacenters – advising customers to not connect server’s IPMI interfaces to the Internet.
+It also suggested changing default passwords on the BMC and taking other precautions to make the type of attacks described by Bonkoski more difficult.

 Prior to that, Supermicro’s use guide only “provides detailed instructions on which firewall ports to open to allow remote connections,” said Bonkoski.

 Upon learning about the buffer-overflow vulnerability on BMC’s web-based management interface, an audience got enraged, saying “these are elementary mistakes that we teach our undergraduates not to make.”
 But why does such security vulnerability still exist in Supermicro’s IPMI implementation?

 Bonkoski believes that the issue is largely cultural.
 BMC’s software was written by programmers from a different community from the mainstream programmers.
 Embedded computing programmers produce software for small, low-powered chips that run in other cars, appliances and industrial equipment.
 These devices are not traditionally connected to the Internet, and so embedded software community hasn’t learned the painful lesson of security the mainstream programmers have been trained for in the last decade.
 Embedded computing programmers have to change their engineering culture so that security is a top priority, not an afterthought.